Chinese mourners use AI to digitally resurrect the dead

 He doesn’t work with those for whom it could have negative impacts, he said, citing a woman who had attempted suicide after her daughter’s death.

-Bereaved father Wu said Xuanmo would “probably would have been willing” to be digitally revived.
+Bereaved father Wu said Xuanmo “probably would have been willing” to be digitally revived.

 “One day, son, we will all reunite in the metaverse,” he said as his wife dissolved into tears before his grave.